Jakeable/Ralybot/CONTRIBUTING.md

 # How to contribute

-Heya, Luke here.
-It's awesome that you want to help contribute to CloudBot!
+Heya, Kamran here.
+It's awesome that you want to help contribute to Ralybot!
 This should be as easy as possible for you but there are a few things to consider when contributing.

 The following guidelines for contribution should be followed if you want to submit a pull request.
 If you have any troubles, just come and ask us for help on our IRC channel.